nicdesousa/docker-userns-enforcement-plugin/README.md

 The use of "Docker user namespaces" is **not** a solution to the widely known "*anyone with access to the Docker daemon effectively has root permissions on the host*" problem.

-**This is because users can disable Docker user namespaces for any container by adding the `--userns=host` flag to the `docker container create`, `docker container run`, or `docker container exec` commands.** [Reference](https://docs.docker.com/engine/security/userns-remap/#disable-namespace-remapping-for-a-container)
+**This is because users can disable Docker user namespaces for any container by adding the `--userns=host` flag to the `docker container create`, `docker container run`, or `docker container exec` commands.** [See the Docker documentation](https://docs.docker.com/engine/security/userns-remap/#disable-namespace-remapping-for-a-container)

 ```bash
 $ id